-Podere Sapaio is located in the Bolgheri wine zone of the Maremma, a territory that runs parallel to the Tuscan coast in the province of Livorno and which is named after the town of Bolgheri.
+Podere Sapaio is located in the Bolgheri wine zone of the Maremma, a territory that runs parallel to the Tuscan coast in the province of Livorno, named after the town of Bolgheri.

 The owner of Podere Sapaio, Massimo Piccin, purchased the estate in 1999 and planted his vineyards one year later.
 The estate produces just two wines: Sapaio, a Bolgheri DOC Superiore made of Cabernet Sauvignon, Cabernet Franc, and Petit Verdot; and Volpolo, a Bolgheri DOC made from Cabernet Sauvignon, Merlot, and Petit Verdot.